Bear River Massacre: Memorials and legacy

 The Bear River Massacre Site is located near U.S. Route 91.
 The site was designated a National Historic Landmark in 1990.
 The Northwestern Band of the Shoshone Nation acquired the site in 2018 to protect it as a sacred burial ground.
 They intend to erect a monument in memory of the massacre's victims.
 They are restoring the land by removing invasive plants and planting native plants.

 The Smithsonian Institution repatriated two Shoshone human remains, that of a teenage man and a woman who was in her 20s when she was killed, back to the Shoshone people for burial.
 The remains were returned in 2013.

 Little was known about the Bear River Massacre or the life and reputation of Patrick Edward Connor in his native County Kerry in Ireland.
 On Monday 7 August 2023 (August Bank Holiday Monday) local radio station, Radio Kerry, broadcast a 90-minute radio documentary entitled Gloryhunter, Kerry’s Indian Killer.

-This documentary sets out a detailed account of the massacre and Connor’s role in the dispossession and killing of first nation Americans in modern day Utah, Idaho and Colorado.
+The documentary sets out a detailed account of the massacre and Connor’s role in the dispossession and killing of first nation Americans in modern day Utah, Idaho and Colorado.
 It features interviews with historians and authors, as well as representatives of the Shoshone nation.
 The full documentary is available to hear on Spotify.